Board of Directors

 President

-Neda DeMayo, president and founder of Return to Freedom, has worked for over twenty years on wild horse and burro issues with a focus on solutions, and is a recognized authority on wild horse behavior.
-Neda works nationally to elevate the status of America’s wild horse and burros through advocacy, education, media, programs, and events.
+Neda DeMayo, president and founder of Return to Freedom, has worked for over twenty years on wild horse and burro issues with a focus on solutions.
+She is a recognized authority on wild horse behavior.

+Neda works nationally to elevate the status of America’s wild horse and burros through advocacy, education, media, programs and events.
 With a vision to create a sanctuary model to explore minimally invasive wild horse management that could be viable on the range, she founded Return to Freedom in 1997.
-She speaks at national press conferences, educational venues, rotary clubs, public and private venues, and she has held government contracts to remove horses on horseback to sanctuary so they would not be dispersed or slaughtered.
+She speaks at national press conferences, educational venues, rotary clubs, public and private venues, and she has held government contracts to remove horses on horseback to sanctuary so that they would not be dispersed or slaughtered.

 shadow